Sentinel expeditionary – Intruder detection where it’s needed

 Fast forward to today, a new cold war is brewing.
-Peer adversaries are developing new capabilities and are a new addition to the list of threats.
+Peer adversaries are developing new capabilities and adding to the list of threats.
 Combat-divers remain a significant threat to assets and sailors.
 The recent attacks on the port of Fujairah are a clear example of what can happen when the guard is let down.
 Now, unmanned underwater vehicle (UUV) systems have also evolved alongside this threat.
 UUVs have a smaller signature than divers and can move faster.

 A set of experiments conducted during the Advanced Naval Technology Exercise (ANTX 2019) in collaboration with the US Naval Undersea Warfare Center (NUWC) in Newport, RI demonstrated improved performance using Sentinel against combat divers and a one-man portable Riptide µUUV.

-ANTX has become a key naval technology collaboration, development and demonstration event in the US calendar, bringing together more than 1,000 naval, academic and industry attendees at the US Naval Undersea Warfare Center’s (NUWC) Narragansett Bay Test Facility (NBTF) in Newport.
+ANTX has become a key naval technology collaboration, development and demonstration event in the US calendar.
+It brings together more than 1,000 naval, academic and industry attendees at the US Naval Undersea Warfare Center’s (NUWC) Narragansett Bay Test Facility (NBTF) in Newport.
 The NBTF is a test and evaluation facility designed to support research and development work in advanced underwater weapons and weapons systems, weapon launchers, UUVs and oceanographic equipment.

-The Riptide µUUV provided a formidable and very small target.
-Manufactured by BAE Systems, the Riptide has a diameter of 12.4 cm and weighs under 12kg.
-The man-portable small, unmanned vehicle is sophisticated yet simple, efficient, and highly flexible platforms.
+The Riptide µUUV provided a formidable target.
+Manufactured by BAE Systems, the Riptide is just 12.4 cm in diameter and weighs under 12kg.
+The man-portable small, unmanned vehicle is a sophisticated yet simple, efficient, and highly flexible platform.

 In the exercise, multiple threat runs using both divers and the µUUV were carried out against Sentinel over two days.
-In some cases, the runs used highly realistic threat tactics (moving along harbour walls, zig-zagging courses, etc.) designed to make tracking as challenging as possible.
+In some cases, the runs used threat tactics, such as moving along harbour walls and zig-zagging courses, designed to make tracking as challenging as possible.
 The results demonstrated that Sentinel continues to be up to the task.

 Our navy customers also want to know how to optimise the system for each new environment.
-The performance of any sonar system is heavily dependent on the target of interest and the environment the system is being operated.
+The performance of any sonar system is heavily dependent on the target of interest and the environment the system is being operated in.
 Fortunately, Sonardyne has developed performance prediction tools.
-That determines the performance of the system in different environments against different types of threats.
-These tools consider deployment options and provide effective metrics to your team.
+These determine the performance of the system in different environments against different types of threats.
+The tools consider deployment options and provide effective metrics to your team.

 With sufficient time a site survey informs the user where to deploy sonars to improve the performance of Sentinel.
 These surveys can also be conducted remotely.
 Our training includes how to operate these tools meaning that our customers can conduct those surveys and remain at arm’s length from our support teams.

-That is why most navies still trust Sentinel to be the intruder detection of choice.
+Most navies still consider Sentinel to be the intruder detection of choice.
 They need a system they can count on and that will stand up to emerging threats.
 These threats exist now.
 Equipped with a Sentinel Expeditionary System, a two-person team can rapidly mobilise on-site, use the output from the site survey to deploy the Sentinel and keep a constant vigil.
 Any threats will raise the alarm.
 This data can be interfaced with a third-party command-and-control system if required.

 Have you got a similar project?